supabase-community/flutter-auth-ui/README.md

 - The image is stored in `avatars/{userId}/{supabaseStoragePath}`.
 - The metadata field (`avatar_url` by default) is updated on upload/remove.
 - Uses `cacheBuster` to bypass CDN cache after upload.
-- Tapping on avatar opens a bottom sheet for edit options when `isEditable` is true.
+- Tapping on avatar opens a bottom sheet or dialog for edit options when `isEditable` is true.

 ---